What Is Parquet Flooring? Designs, Types, and Benefits

 Can parquet flooring be refinished?

 Yes, solid wood parquet can be sanded and refinished multiple times.
-However, engineered parquet can only be refinished a few times, depending on the thickness of the top wood layer.
+However, an engineered parquet can only be refinished a few times, depending on the thickness of the top wood layer.

 Is parquet flooring suitable for kitchens and bathrooms?